BA Rutgers University

 MS Iowa State University

 Assistant Professor of Computer Science Antonino (Tony) Mione began teaching at Mount Mercy University in 2011 as an adjunct faculty member in the Department of Computer Science.
-Mione has taught Embedded Systems, Computer Organization, and Systems Programming.
+Mione has taught Embedded Systems, Robotics, Computer Organization, Systems Programming, and Programming Lanugages.
 He became an Assistant professor of computer science at Mount Mercy in fall 2012.

 Mione holds a MS degree in Information Assurance and Computer Engineering (2009) as well as a BA in Computer Science (1982).